leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 ethnography over the last 25 years."
 Recommended to me by Brian Callahan of RPI.

 Hopefully helps with field research.
+This in the vein of post colonial theory, related to _Can the Subaltern Speak?_ by Gayatri Chakravorty Spivak, and The Ignorant Schoolmaster, and perhaps even Capitalist Realism, which poses what Zizek defined as "ideology:" that which we don't know we know; the systemic proliferation of statist, capitalist ideology into academia.

 https://smile.amazon.com/gp/product/0520266021/